 The stories in Scripture take place within a particular time and context.
 The authors faced similar circumstances as our own, but within their own historical context.
 Many New Testament books (such as the Gospels) were written to specific Christian communities addressing their particular needs.

 Find a good resource on the historical context in which the particular book you are reading took place.
-A good Bible will have some introductory text explaining:
+A good resource will explain:

 - who did the writing,